 To maintain your new smile, it is crucial to wear your retainer exactly as your orthodontist told you to.
 You cannot compare your retainer wear to anyone else’s because your smile is unique.
 Just because your neighbor’s orthodontist told him he could only wear her at night doesn’t mean you should follow suit.

 Another common reason why a retainer may no longer fit is damage to the retainer.
 It’s important to care for it properly to ensure it remains effective.

-Dr. Stosich provides all of his patients with custom clear retainers, similar to an Invisalign aligner, when treatment is finished.
+Dr. Spector provides all of her patients with custom clear retainers, similar to an Invisalign aligner, when treatment is finished.
 And just like with Invisalign or iD custom clear aligners, you’ll need to take some precautions to care for your retainer.

 Eating with the retainer in, or biting them in any way, can also damage them, which can then affect how they fit in your mouth.

 So, what should you do if your retainer no longer fits?
 The best thing to do is call your orthodontist right away.
 If you go too long without wearing a retainer, especially in the first few months after your braces are removed, you could experience a relapse and require orthodontic treatment again.
 The sooner you get to your orthodontist, the better.
 You worked hard for that smile – wearing your retainer as directed by your orthodontist and caring for it properly will ensure that smile lasts a lifetime.